Jenny Abramsky: Personal life

 Abramsky married Alasdair Liddell, a former head of planning for the NHS, in 1976.
 They had two children and were married until his death from an aneurism on 31 December 2012.

 Honours

 Abramsky was elevated from Commander of the Order of the British Empire (CBE) to Dame Commander of the Order of the British Empire (DBE) in the 2009 New Year Honours.
+She was further elevated to Dame Grand Cross of the Order of the British Empire (GBE) in the 2024 Birthday Honours.

 She was also one of the first nine people to be inducted into the Digital Radio Hall of Fame.